Soak the toor dal (pigeon peas) for 4 hours before preparing the soup.

 Follow the same steps as above in a stovetop pressure cooker.
 Cook on medium-high heat for 3 whistles, then turn off the flame and let the pressure release naturally.
 Stir in lemon juice in the sambar so it is mixed well.

-Note: Curry leaves, asafoetida, black salt, and toor daal are available at Indian Grocery Stores.
+Note: The Indian spices, curry leaves, asafoetida, black salt, and toor daal are available at Indian Grocery Stores

 White gourd is also known as wax gourd, ash gourd, winter gourd, tallow gourd, as pumpkin, winter melon, and Chinese preserving melon.
 It is a vine grown for its very large fruit, eaten as a vegetable when mature.
 It has a very bland taste and can be substituted with chayote, zucchini, bottle gourd, or fuzzy melon.